Price per night / 3-star hotel. Prices are not fixed and may vary with time.

 Top tips for finding the perfect Northern Territory hotel

-Book more than 90 days before your stay begins to get the best price for your Northern Territory accommodation.
+Book at least 6 days before your stay begins to get the best price for your Northern Territory accommodation.

 Families visiting Kakadu National Park with kids may wish to consider one of the holiday parks in the area.
 Cooinda Lodge Kakadu is more like a little village nestled within the national park.
 Your family will get to enjoy the kids’ pool, playgrounds, local shop and dining options that include a child-friendly buffet.